 This course covers much of the required knowledge for research in particle physics from both the experimental and theoretical points of view.
 Topics may include: standard model, parton model, quark model, hadron spectroscopy, and tests of QCD.
-Prerequisite(s): PHYS 5602 or permission of the Department.

 PHYS 6602 [0.5 credit] (PHY 8166) Advanced Topics in Particle Physics